Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: ``Spurious'' poles and factorizations

-The ``spurious'' poles in the CK-dual numerators originate from the propagator matrices $\Theta^{{\cal F}}$, which have surprisingly nice properties.
-For the above four-point example, one finds the determinant takes a very simple form as
+The sign of the ``spurious'' poles first appear in the determinant of the propagator matrices $\Theta^{{\cal F}}$.
+In the four-point example above, one finds

-The highly non-trivial fact is that the numerators of $\det( \Theta^{{\cal F}}_{4})$ is a product of terms such as $ s_{1 2 3}- q^2$.
-Similar structures extend to higher-point cases, where the matrix $\Theta^{{\cal F}}_{n}$ can be rather complicated but its determinant remains a simple form like \eqref{eq:detTheta4}.
+Importantly, the numerators of $\det( \Theta^{{\cal F}}_{4})$ is a product of ``spurious'' poles such as $ s_{1 2 3}{-} q^2$.
+Similar structures extend to higher-point cases, where the matrix $\Theta^{{\cal F}}_{n}$ can be rather complicated but its determinant remains strikingly simple, and its numerator are composed of ``spurious'' poles.

-The zeros of $\det (\Theta^{{\cal F}})$ provide the information of poles of the KLT kernel ${\bf S}^{{\cal F}}$.
-The crucial and striking point is that $ {\bf S}^{{\cal F}}_{4}$ has only simple poles $\{s_{12}-q^2, s_{123}-q^2, s_{124}-q^2\}$ like massive Feynman propagators \footnote{We also remark that none of the propagators such as $s_{12}$ appears in the denominators of matrix elements of $ {\bf S}^{{\cal F}}_{4}$, so that the master numerators also have no such poles.
-This is similar to the amplitude case where the master numerators can be select to be local and is closely related to the physical pole factorization of the double copy.}.
-For higher $n$-point cases, we have explicitly checked that $ {\bf S}^{{\cal F}}_{n}$ also have only simple poles like $s_{(1i_1\cdots i_m 2)}-q^2$ up to highly non-trivial seven points.
-We stress that these beautiful structures rely on the fact that the local operator couples only to the matter fields and should not be inserted on the gluon lines.
+The information of poles of the KLT kernel ${\bf S}^{{\cal F}}$ is provided by the zeros of $\det (\Theta^{{\cal F}})$.
+Specified to ${\bf S}^{{\cal F}}_{4}$, there are only simple poles $\{s_{12}{-}q^2, s_{123}{-}q^2, s_{124}{-}q^2\}$ like massive Feynman propagators \footnote{We also remark that none of the propagators (physical poles) such as $s_{13}$ appears in the denominators of matrix elements of $ {\bf S}^{{\cal F}}_{4}$, so that the master numerators also have no such poles.
+This is similar to the amplitude case where the master numerators can be select to be local, which further explains the physical pole factorization of the double copy.}.
+For higher $n$-point cases, we have explicitly checked that $ {\bf S}^{{\cal F}}_{n}$ also exhibits only simple poles like $(s_{(12\cdots)}{-}q^2)$, where ${\cdots}$ represents gluon momenta, up to highly non-trivial seven points.